 We are pleased that you have chosen to consider UW Mechanical Engineering for your graduate studies!
 Choosing a graduate school is a difficult decision and a major commitment.
 We hold our annual Graduate Student Open House with the goal of helping you make this decision in the most informed way possible.

-Our visitation day normally takes place in the first wek of April.
-In 2020, we will not hold an in-person event and instead will hold an online open house the afternoon of Friday, April 3, 2020.
+Our visitation day normally takes place in the first week of April.
+In 2021, we will not hold an in-person event and instead will hold an online open house the morning of Tuesday, March 30th and Wednesday, March 31st.
 The open house will be hosted on Zoom web conference and students may participate live, or watch session recordings later.

 In-person Visitation Day Information (no longer applicable in 2020)